bio-phys/capriqorn/README.rst

 $ python setup.py install --user  # install into the user's homedirectory

-The `install_all_local.sh` file in the repository root may be used to perform the local installation.
 Make sure to add `$HOME/.local/bin` to your PATH environment variable.

 Quick start guide